4 steps to creating a family “Welcome Committee”

 Our families and staff have shared that our Welcome Committee makes a huge difference in our school culture, and we wanted to share the steps that have made this process successful for us.

 Step 1.
-Gather Input.
+Gather input.

 Our first step in creating our Welcome Committee was to ask our community what they needed.
 We asked families what they wished they’d known prior to their children’s first day of school, and we also asked staff about what felt most important to know when a child first shows up in their classroom.

 Step 2.
-Invite Staff to Join the Committee.
+Invite staff to join the Committee.

 Since our Welcome Committee was volunteer-based, we asked our staff if any of them felt passionate about the work, and four volunteered.
 They now rotate through the welcome duties as new students join our community.

 Step 3.
-Co-Plan the Experience.
+Co-plan the experience.

 Develop a packet of information to deliver.
 With our staff volunteers, we created a packet of essential information that Welcome Committee members could share with families.